Easy Salted Caramel Sauce: Hostess Gift, or Just for You

 Very few recipes require such little effort yet taste like you spent all day in the kitchen.
 This easy recipe is one of them.
 And all you need is a little bit of time, patience, and the willpower not to stir the sugar while it is melting.

-Because it is so delicious, it makes a great hostess gift.
+Because it is so delicious, it makes a great gift for a hostess.
 Repurpose a fun glass jar and fill it with the caramel sauce.
 Add a few small white bowls, a set of spoons, a small jar of flaky sea salt, and a pint or two of gelato, and you have a wonderful hostess gift to take to your next dinner party.

 What can I serve with salted caramel sauce?